With all of the sitting, slouching, typing, and more sitting we do it’s no secret that a lot of people have low back pain.

 • Place your hands on the floor inside your front knee.

 • Pick up your back knee off the ground so you are on only your toe.
-Make sure you rotate your hips forward to get a stretch in the back hip flexor.
+Try to relax the hip flexor muscle and sink into the hip of the straight leg for a deeper stretch.

 • Get in a seated position with one leg bent in front and one leg bent behind.

 • Sit up tall and rock back and forth on hips.
-You want to try and get movement in the hips in the lateral motion.
+You can move forward/backward or side/side, just trying to get movement through the hips in different planes of motion.

 • Sit up tall with the bottoms of your feet together, like a butterfly position.
-You can stay in this position to help open up the adductors.
+You can either stay in this position to help open up the adductors (inner thighs) or you can get into a deeper stretch.

-• Otherwise transition onto your back, keeping your feet together and arms out to a T. Breathe into the stretch and relax the adductors (inner thigh) and glutes.
+• Otherwise transition onto your back, keeping your feet together and arms out to a T. Let the hips fall as the may and just relax.

 • Lay flat on your stomach with your arms out to a T. Make sure your head is neutral, aka your forehead on the floor.